See it: Gushing lava fountains from Mount Kilauea Volcano amid 44th eruption

 As a result, officials from the Hawaii Volcanoes National Park Service (NPS) have closed the park entrance due to hazardous volcanic material associated with the eruption.

-Pele’s Hair is thin glass fibers formed by gas during a volcanic eruption, according to the USGS.
+Pele’s Hair consists of thin glass fibers formed by gas during a volcanic eruption, according to the USGS.
 When gas bubbles near the surface of lava burst, they can stretch the skin of the molten lava into long threads.

 These can become airborne and be carried by the wind, posing a threat to humans, as a tiny piece of glass can get lodged in your skin or eyes.